 Deep Tissue Massage might cause some discomfort….

 A deep tissue massage is when the massage therapist manipulates the deeper layers of your soft tissue.
 Soft tissue includes your muscles, ligaments, fascia, and tendons (it’s pretty much everything that isn’t bones or organs).
 Usually, your massage therapist will use lotions or oil and will work lighter at first.
-This is important.
+Working light, in the beginning, is essential.
 It helps relax the top layer of tissue and muscle, meaning less pain for you.
-Then the deeper layers of muscle can be worked on more easily and with less pain.
-This will feel much better, and you will get better results!
+Then the deeper layers of power can be worked on more efficiently and with less pain.
+You will feel much better and will get better results!

 Typically, deep tissue massage is recommended for those with chronic pain caused by tight muscles or injuries.
-Deep tissue massage can be very therapeutic because it helps relieve tension patterns that have developed over time and helping with muscle injuries.
+Deep tissue massage can be very therapeutic because it helps relieve tension patterns developed over time and help with muscle injuries.
 With a good deep tissue session, the massage will feel more relaxed after the massage if no pain is endured.
-It’s hard (nearly impossible) to relax if you are in pain, and muscle tension will release you in a state of relaxation.
+It’s hard (nearly impossible) to relax if you are in pain, and muscle tension will release you into a state of relaxation.

 Pain versus Discomfort

 Muscles naturally react to any pain.
-When your muscles feel that your body is about to be injured, the reflex to deflect the pain is stimulated.
+The reflex to deflect the pain is stimulated when your muscles feel that your body is about to be injured.
 If your massage therapist is ever applying too much pressure, your muscles tighten together to naturally counterattack the force, which is not a great way to relax.
-A massage is meant to relieve the tension of your muscles, so if you feel as though the massage therapist is applying too much pressure for comfort, ask them to use less pressure.
+A massage is meant to relieve the tension of your muscles, so if you feel the massage therapist is applying too much pressure for comfort, ask them to use less pressure.
 Seriously, they want you to.

-Don’t go into the massage thinking there won’t be any discomfort at all, though.
+Don’t go into the massage thinking there won’t be any discomfort, though.
 Pain and discomfort are two different things.
-People usually describe the discomfort as a “good hurt” – especially about getting a massage.
+People usually describe the discomfort as a “good hurt,” – especially about getting a massage.
 When you experience pain during a massage, it is more than discomfort and could even cause bruising or injury.

-Everybody has different tolerances for pain, so a massage that is painful for one person may not be painful for you.
+Everybody has different tolerances for pain, so a painful massage for one person may not be painful for you.
 If you find that your massage therapist isn’t working between your tolerance levels for pain, you must say something.
 Massages should rarely cause you physical pain, and very rarely is it okay for you to be left with marks on your body afterward.

 If you are booking your first massage, you probably don’t want to start with a deep tissue session.
 Ease your way into massage therapy and start with something less specific, like Swedish or integrative massage.